sld-columbia/esp-caches/README.md

 ### Assumptions and Limitations
 - Currently only handles 32-bit addresses.
-- Supports 2, 4, or 8
+- Supports 2, 4, or 8 ways.
-- Testbench currently only works for 16 ways.
+- Testbench works for 4 or 8 ways.